itfanr/ros2-wiki/Developer-Guide.md

  - This is an example of describing an extension point for a package

-## Package Layout
+### Filesystem Layout

-The filesystem layout of packages should follow the same conventions in order to provide a consistent experience for users browsing our source code.
+The filesystem layout of packages and repositories should follow the same conventions in order to provide a consistent experience for users browsing our source code.

-### Prescribed Layout
+#### Package layout

 - `src`: contains all C and C++ code
  - Also contains C/C++ headers which are not installed